gulfiliz/gulfiliz.github.io/_posts/2025-08-09-dostoevsky.md

 He returned from Siberia a changed man.

-The socialist, the Westernizer, the progressive — gone.
+The socialist, the Westernizer, the progressive: gone.
 What emerged instead was something more complex, more frightened, more profound: a man who had stared into the abyss and come back not with answers but with better questions.